andrebarbato/Sales_Forecasting/README.md

-# Sales_Forecasting
+# Sales Forecasting

-Repository for a sales forcasting project
+Repository for a sales forcasting project using statistical and machine learning models.